Kentucky Named Recipient of Federal Grant to Grow Research and Innovation Pipeline

 Terry Gill, secretary of the Cabinet, said the grant and the state’s program would create opportunity for more entrepreneurs.

 “This is a big win for Kentucky and current and future high-tech entrepreneurs,” Sec.
 Gill said.
 “SBIR/STTR have been attractive programs for Kentucky’s innovators and we want to empower more of those people on the cutting edge to conduct their research and build their companies here.
 This will help us increase the amount of high-tech research, development and commercialization throughout the state.”

 Kentucky has a long track record of leveraging the SBIR/STTR programs with its match for Phase I and II federal awardees.
 In the past decade, Kentucky has allocated more than $60 million in state Phase I and II SBIR matching grants, which helped launch and attract dozens of companies.
+Find out more about modern driveway paving Ireland.
 In June, the state released its guidelines for its match program that emphasizes the ability to commercialize.
 Applications are currently being accepted for upcoming rounds.